There are so many different drawing tablet options to choose from, as well as lots of different opinions and price levels.

-The iPad Pro is compatible with Mac.
+The iPad Pro is the best iPad for drawing.
 It also offers a great display and superb drawing accuracy through the excellent Apple pen.

 What sets the GAOMON PD1161 apart from competitors such as Apple’s iPad Pro?
 It offers uncompromised quality at a lower price.

 Despite the price, you get an 11.2” drawing surface, a high-resolution screen, the highest pressure sensitivity possible, and tilt technology that mimics natural drawing.